 Getting Started in BeachBoard - Instructors

-BeachBoard will be available until Summer 2023 as the CSULB campus transitions to Canvas, our new learning management system (LMS).
+BeachBoard will be available until Summer 2023 as the CSULB campus transitions to Canvas.
 Instructors can choose either system to deliver their courses starting in Fall 2022.

 Each semester, a BeachBoard shell is automatically created for all courses; the instructor has the option to activate it at any time.
 Once activated, it will be visible to enrolled students.
 It's recommended that instructors become familiar with the tools and set up their course while it's deactivated in preparation for student use.
 To access your BeachBoard course: